koseiohara/vimrc/README.md

 Developer : Kosei Ohara

 ## Usage
-Just put .vimrc to your home directory.
+Just put .vimrc to your home directory and plugin/*.vim to .vim/plugin/